-This page tells you about who is working in the Restorative Justice space in New Zealand and internationally, we also have links to some free information sources on restorative justice.
+This page tells you about who is working in the restorative justice space in New Zealand and internationally, we also have links to some free information sources.

 Restorative university implementation

-The Diana Unwin Chair in Restorative Justice at Victoria University of Wellington offers training and consultation services, developed in partnership with Aspen Restorative Consulting.
-Rooted in an academic understanding of Restorative Practices and inspired by our practical community experience, we offer the opportunity to transform how your community builds, maintains, and repairs relationships.
-For more information, see www.aspenrestorativeconsulting.com or contact us.
+The Diana Unwin Chair in Restorative Justice at Te Herenga Waka—Victoria University of Wellington offers training and consultation services, developed in partnership with Aspen Restorative Consulting.
+Rooted in an academic understanding of restorative practices and inspired by our practical community experience, we offer the opportunity to transform how your community builds, maintains, and repairs relationships.
+For more information, see Aspen Restorative Consulting's website or contact us.

 Community providers/practitioners in New Zealand

 - Restorative Justice Aotearoa (RJA) is the professional association representing New Zealand providers of restorative justice and restorative practices, and the professional accreditation body for New Zealand providers of restorative justice.
 RJA’s mission is to foster and support high quality restorative practice and services that will enhance the lives of individuals and communities.
 The organisation has a range of services within the Justice sector, as well as extending its field of operations more comprehensively into other sectors such as education, environment and health.
 To find out about providers in your region, visit Restorative Justice Aotearoa’s Provider Info page.

 - Restorative Practices Whanganui was established to promote and encourage the Whanganui community to take up the concept of restorative practice.
 Restorative Practices is a whole community philosophy, in action, that places respectful relationships at the heart of justice, education and community services.

 - Project RESTORE operates across community agencies, with services and practice models resulting from extensive collaboration between victim-survivor advocates, established community organisations, and other agencies working with victim-survivors and offenders.